 Why?

 Because deep down, the “cheater” feels like he’s been unfair to his wife.
-He feels like she could have made her own decisions about whether she wanted the marriage if she had known.
+He feels like she could have decided whether she wanted the marriage if she had known.

 He took that option away from her by keeping it a secret.

 They keep hoping that while they find no evidence of it in everyday life, maybe the internet is a magical place where sexual dreams come true.
 Meanwhile, while he’s fantasizing, his wife’s working overtime.
-Not a great blend.
+It’s not a great blend.

 Cyberbullying

-Some have warned that seeking out and humiliating hypocrites who preach chastity while signing up for sites such as Ashley Madison, is just desserts.
+Some have warned that seeking out and humiliating hypocrites who preach chastity while signing up for sites such as Ashley Madison is just dessert.
 Others claim that facing such pressures in public exposure could lead to suicide.

 Sexual Fantasies